-58. Section 9 of the Bill establishes in domestic law guiding principles on the environment which are equivalent to EU environmental principles established under EU law.
-The four guiding principles are the precautionary principle, the principle that preventative action should be taken, the principle that environmental damage should be rectified at source, and the principle that polluter should pay.
+64. Section 9 of the Bill establishes in domestic law guiding principles on the environment which are equivalent to the requirement that environmental protection requirements are integrated into policy and the EU environmental principles established under EU law.
+The guiding principles listed in subsection (1) are the principle that protecting the environment should be integrated into the making of policies, the precautionary principle, the principle that preventative action should be taken, the principle that environmental damage should be rectified at source, the principle that polluter should pay.
 The four EU environmental principles underpin the development of EU environmental policy, and are commonly defined as:

 - Precautionary principle.
 Where there are threats of serious or irreversible damage, lack of full scientific certainty should not be used as a reason for postponing cost-effective measures to prevent environmental degradation. - Prevention principle.
 Preventative action should be taken to avoid environmental damage. - Rectification at Source principle.
-Environmental damage should, as a priority, be rectified at source. - Polluter Pays principle.
-The polluter should bear the cost of pollution control and remediation.

-59. Subsections (2) and (3) set out how the principles are derived from the equivalent principles provided for in article 191(2) of the Treaty on the Functioning of the European Union.
-When the Scottish Ministers prepare guidance under section 13, they are to have regard to the interpretation of those equivalent principles by the CJEU from time to time.

-60. Subsections (4) to (7) allow the Scottish Ministers to amend, add, further define or remove environmental principles by regulations.
-The four guiding principles as set out in the Bill may be amended, removed or further defined where that is necessary to ensure they continue to correspond to the equivalent EU principles, as they form part of EU law.
-Any new principle that is introduced in addition to the principles derived from the equivalent principles provided for in Article 191(2) of the Treaty on the Functioning of the European Union may be amended or altered by regulations without limitation.
+Environmental damage should, as a priority, be rectified at source.
+Polluter Pays principle.
+The polluter should bear the cost of pollution control and remediation. - 65.
+EU law also contains a requirement that environmental protection requirements must be integrated into the definition and implementation of policies and activities, in particular with a view to promoting sustainable development.
+The guiding principle of integration in subsection (1)(za) is derived from this requirement. - 66.
+Subsections (2) and (3) set out how the guiding principles are derived from the equivalent principles, and integration requirement, provided for in Article 11 of Title II and Article 191(2) of Title XX of the Treaty on the Functioning of the European Union.
+When the Scottish Ministers prepare guidance under section 13, they are to have regard to the interpretation of those equivalent principles by the CJEU from time to time. - 67.
+Subsections (4) to (7) allow the Scottish Ministers to amend, add, further define or remove environmental principles by regulations.
+The guiding principles as set out in the Bill may be amended, removed or further defined where that is necessary to ensure they continue to correspond to the equivalent EU principles, as they form part of EU law.
+Any new principle that is introduced in addition to the principles derived from the equivalent principles provided for in Article 11 of Title II and

+Article 191(2) of Title XX of the Treaty on the Functioning of the European Union may be amended or altered by regulations without limitation.
 Regulations will be subject to affirmative parliamentary procedure and before laying must have gone through appropriate consultation with persons or bodies as stated within the Bill.